Do you need to check your credit records at both Experian and Equifax?

 It could be you are being mixed up with another debtor or it could be identity theft.
 See Unknown debts on your credit file for more information about how to tackle this situation.

 “Do I really have to check all three CRAs?”

 That depends on why you are checking your files.

 If it’s just curiosity and you only want to be bothered with checking one, then go for Experian – they are used by a lot more lenders than the other two.

-There are four situations where you really should check all of them:
+There are four situations where you must check all three credit reference agencies:

-- if you have been rejected for credit recently and are surprised about this.
+- you have been rejected for credit and are surprised about this.
 There may be errors on your credit file or even identity theft;

-- if you want a mortgage in the next year or are going to make another important credit application.
-Even if you think your credit file is spotless, still check all three CRAs – you don’t want to have a mortgage application turned down because of some error that will take months to correct!
+- you want a mortgage or car finance in the next year.
+Even if you think your credit file is spotless, still check all three CRAs.
+You don’t want a mortgage application rejected because of some error that will take months to correct!

-- you are going to clean up your credit records after insolvency.
-I have written articles on how to do this after bankruptcy, after a IVA and after a DRO – it’s pretty much the same procedure but the dates and the template letters are a bit different.
+- you want to clean up your credit records after insolvency.
+I have written articles on how to do this after bankruptcy, after a IVA and after a DRO.
+It’s pretty much the same procedure but the dates and the template letters are a bit different.

 Make sure you check every detail, not just the headline “score” and the list of your debts.
 Check your old addresses are correct if you have moved and see if you are linked to anyone that you shouldn’t be.